Savelor/SQLAIRefactor/docs/SQLinjection.md

 END
 ```

-**Solution 2**: This solution uses the parameterized query executed by sp_executesql.
+**Solution 2: Parameterized Query** This solution uses the parameterized query executed by sp_executesql.
 The key protection comes from separating code (the SQL statement with parameter placeholders) from user input (the parameter value).
 This separation ensures the input is treated strictly as data, and not as executable code.
 ```sql
 CREATE PROCEDURE [dbo].[usp_testInj2]
 @cityname [nvarchar](256)